loopbackio/loopback-next/docs/site/Application.md

 ### Extend from `RestApplication` when using `RestServer`

-If you want to use `RestServer` from our `@loopback/rest` package, we recommend you extend `RestApplication` in your app instead of manually binding `RestServer` or `RestComponent`. `RestApplication` already uses `RestComponent` and makes useful functions in `RestServer` like `handler()` available at the app level.
+If you want to use `RestServer` from `@loopback/rest` package, we recommend extending `RestApplication` in your app instead of manually binding `RestServer` or `RestComponent`. `RestApplication` already uses `RestComponent` and makes useful functions in `RestServer` like `handler()` available at the app level.
 This means you can call these `RestServer` functions to do all of your